Sharp spectroscopic fingerprints of disorder in an incompressible magnetic state: Results

-We now examine the impact of disorder on thermomagnetic properties of our crystals of KCSO.
-The isothermal magnetization $M(H)$ measured to sub-Kelvin temperatures with the field along the $c$-axis is shown in Fig.~\ref{fig:4}a.
-In the clean case, the magnetization is expected to reach the $m=1/3$ plateau in a single step (see Fig.~\ref{fig:1}b for a cartoon), as observed by previous experimental studies~\cite{Zhu2024,Chen2024} (see also SI Sec.~\ref{sec:si:Mag_samp_dependence}).
+We now examine the impact of disorder on the thermomagnetic properties of our crystals of KCSO.
+Typical thermodynamic measurements are sensitive enough to quantify the impurity concentrations in diluted spin systems \cite{Nikitin2020, Cairns2022}, and here we extend this concept to a dense spin system.
+The isothermal magnetization $M(H)$ measured to sub-Kelvin temperatures with the field along the $c$-axis is shown in Fig.~\ref{fig:5}a.
+In the clean case, the magnetization is expected to reach the $m=1/3$ plateau in a single step (see Fig.~\ref{fig:1}b for a cartoon), as observed by previous experimental studies~\cite{Zhu2024,Chen2024} (see also Supplementary Sec.
+III ).
 In our case, however, an additional plateau with $m<1/3$ is observed from $\mu_0H\approx2.8$~T, and the main plateau never reaches exactly $m=1/3$.
-To understand this behavior, we performed classical MC simulations for both our clean and disordered models of KCSO.
-In the clean case, the magnetization saturates at $m=1/3$ near $\mu_0H\approx4$~T (Fig.~\ref{fig:4}b).
-In contrast, for a spin vacancy density of 2.5\%, the magnetization shows a plateau around $\mu_0H\approx2.8$~T, followed by a jump to the primary plateau at 3.4 T (Fig.~\ref{fig:4}c).
+To understand this behavior, we performed classical MC simulations for both our clean and disordered models of KCSO with a 2.5\% vacancy concentration close to the representative value obtained from FIRMS measurements.
+In the clean case, the magnetization saturates at $m=1/3$ near $\mu_0H\approx4$~T (Fig.~\ref{fig:5}b).
+In contrast, the magnetization in the disordered case shows a pre-plateau around $\mu_0H\approx2.8$~T, followed by a jump to the primary plateau at 3.4 T (Fig.~\ref{fig:5}c).
 The magnetization on both plateaus falls below $m=1/3$.
-By tracking the spin configuration at each magnetic field in our MC simulations, we find that the additional plateau originates from spin flips near vacancy sites (Fig.~\ref{fig:4}d).
-This additional plateau serves as a thermodynamic signature of disorder, but lacks the mechanistic insights provided by our spectroscopic approach.
+By tracking the spin configuration at each magnetic field in our MC simulations, we find that the pre-plateau originates from spin flips near vacancy sites (Fig.~\ref{fig:5}d).
+With this understanding, our naive analytical approach (Supplementary Sec.
+IIE) can be used to estimate the value of the normalized magnetization per spin.
+In presence of a vacancy concentration $n$, it yields $(1-n)/3$ and $(1-n)/3-2n$ for the magnetization at the main plateau and pre-plateau, respectively.
+This approach best matches our magnetization measurements for $n=2.0\%$ (Fig.~\ref{fig:5}a), which is remarkably close to the best concentration inferred from FIRMS results, giving further confidence in our vacancy-based disorder model.
+Thus, the additional plateau we observed serves as a thermodynamic signature of disorder.
+Taken independently, it lacks the mechanistic insights provided by our spectroscopic approach.
+But with insight about the disorder mechanism, it yields a surprisingly accurate determination of the disorder concentration.